top of page

 The Hidden Cost of Weak Governance

 Without strong governance, initiatives become complex.
-Projects start with energy but lose direction.
-Operational work creeps into strategic programs, and resources become diluted across too many priorities.
+Projects may start with energy but often lose direction.
+Operational work can creep into strategic programs, causing resources to become diluted across too many priorities.

 The result is painful:

-Governance is clarity, where low-value work is stopped.
-It defines decision rights, escalation paths, and measurable outcomes.
-It ensures initiatives remain aligned with business strategy.
+Governance provides clarity.
+It stops low-value work and defines decision rights, escalation paths, and measurable outcomes.
+Strong governance ensures that initiatives remain aligned with business strategy.

 Ownership Creates Accountability